shtormnick/test_saucedemo/README.md

 # Test Project
 This project created as test task

+Create Python automation scenarios for checking filtering by price and adding products to the shopping cart on https://www.saucedemo.com/ for standard_user.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install pytest, selenium, WebDriverManager,